kivy/kivy/doc/sources/gsoc.rst

 * Comfortable with Event Driven programming.
 * Preset development environment for kivy or the appropriate sister project you are going to work on.
-For example to be able to work on pyobjus/pyjnius/plyer you would need access to an iOS device, mac with xcode and a developer license, android device respectively.
+For example to be able to work on pyobjus you would need access to an iOS device, mac with xcode and a developer license, to work on pyjnius you would need an android device, and to work on plyer you would need access to hardware for both platforms.

 Additional desired skills may be listed with specific projects.

-Familiarize yourself with the contributing guide http://kivy.org/docs/contribute.html We can help you get up to speed, however students demonstrating ability in advance would be given preference.
+Familiarize yourself with the contributing guide http://kivy.org/docs/contribute.html We can help you get up to speed, however students demonstrating ability in advance will be given preference.

 How to get setup
 ----------------